openid/OpenYOLO-Spec/android/hint.md

 ## Retrieving Hints

 Hint requests on Android are dispatched to the credential provider using an [Intent][android-intent].
-A provider must declare its ability to serve hints by including an activity in its manifest with the following intent
+Providers which wish to support hint retrieval declare this by including an activity in their manifest with the following intent filter:
-filter:

 ```xml
 <intent-filter>